kralinc/jfx-todolist-2/README.md

 2. Open the folder in IntelliJ IDEA
 3. Set your JDK version as 1.8
 4. Add the SQLite JDBC 3 as a library under File > Project Structure > Libraries
+5. Create a new Application launch configuration, with sample.Main as the main class.
+6. Launch the application.